ppkgtmm/pk/src/contents/projects/churn-prediction.md

 Work done through the pipeline are

-- reading training, validation and testing input data files
+1. reading training, validation and testing input data files
-- categorical features selection through chi-square test of independence done on training dataset with cutoff p-value 0.05
+2. categorical features selection through chi-square test of independence on training set with cutoff p-value 0.05 by retaining features with lower p-value to reduce overfitting

-    **Reason :** To prevent model overfitting by keeping only features with p-value lower than 0.05

-- preprocessors creation and input data preprocessing
+3. preprocessors creation and input data preprocessing
-- serialization of preprocessors and processed data to output directory

-    **Reason :** To make preprocessors and processed data available for future use
+4. serialization of preprocessors and processed data to output directory to make preprocessors and processed data available for future use

-- freeing up of disk space used by the pipeline
+5. freeing up of disk space used by the pipeline

 ### **Model Training**

 Work done in this step are

-- input datasets transformation using each type of preprocessor created in previous step

-    **Reason :** To encode categorical values for usability and to normalize numeric feature so that unexpected dominance from broad range features is prevented
+1. encoding categorical values for usability in machine learning task using the preprocessors
+2. normalizing numeric features to prevent those with broad range from dominating over prediction

-- using preprocessed datasets to train machine learning algorithms
+3. using preprocessed datasets to train machine learning algorithms
-- evaluation of preprocessor and algorithm performance on validation set using recall metric

-    **Reason :** To select preprocessor and algorithm combination that gives minimum incorrect predictions for churning customers i.e. minimum false negatives
+4. evaluating preprocessor and algorithm performance on validation set with recall metric to finalize preprocessor and algorithm combination that gives minimum false negatives

-- hyper parameter tuning of algorithm with highest recall value on validation set

-    **Reason :** To obtain final model with better performance than model from default settings
+5. hyper parameter tuning of algorithm with highest recall value on validation set to obtain model with better performance than model from default settings

-- serialization of model obtained from hyper parameter tuning step
+6. serializing model obtained from hyper parameter tuning step
-- evaluation on testing dataset using combination of selected preprocessor and tuned model

-    **Reason :** To get performance estimate of preprocessor and model on unseen dataset
+7. evaluating combination of selected preprocessor and tuned model on testing dataset to estimate performance on unseen dataset

-selected combination : Support Vector Machine algorithm and Standard Scaler
+Selected combination : Support Vector Machine algorithm and Standard Scaler

 ![evaluation-result](./imgs/churn/evaluation-result.png)